 His research interests lie in the areas of image analysis, machine learning, and computer vision.
 His current focus is on inverse

 problems in imaging, such as denoising, deconvolution, interpolation, super-resolution, inpainting, and sparse reconstruction, with

 applications in digital photography, biomicroscopy, remote sensing, medical and astronomical imaging.

 Journal Articles A. Saucedo, S. Lefkimmiatis, R. Novena, and K. Sung, “Improved Computational Efficiency of Locally Low Rank MRI Reconstruction Using Iterative Random Patch Adjustments”, IEEE Trans.
 Medical Imaging, vol. 36, issue 6, pp. 1209-1220, June 2017 [pdf][appendix]

-S. Lefkimmiatis, “Non-Local Color Image Denoising with Convolutional Neural Networks,” IEEE Computer Vision and Pattern Recognition (CVPR), Honolulu, HI, July 2017. [pdf][appendix][poster][software]
+S. Lefkimmiatis, “Non-Local Color Image Denoising with Convolutional Neural Networks,” IEEE Computer Vision and Pattern Recognition (CVPR), Honolulu, HI, USA, July 2017. [pdf][appendix][poster][software]

 J. Lin, S. Lefkimmiatis, and S. Kyunghyun,“Deep network training based sparsity model for reconstruction”, In Proc.
 25th ISMRM Meeting, Hawaii, USA, April 2017.

 S. Lefkimmiatis, A. Saucedo, S. Osher, and S. Kyunghyun,“Vectorial non-local total variation regularization for calibration-free parallel MRI reconstruction”, In Proc.
 Int.
 Symp.
 Biomedical Imaging (ISBI’15), Brooklyn, NY, Apr.
 2015. [pdf]